"*" indicates required fields

-David has provided advice to a range of private and public clients on their rights and responsibilities under Competition Law including:
+David has provided advice to a range of clients on their rights and responsibilities under Competition Law including:

 Notable cases include: